 "Seas" are used to describe the combination of wave heights and swell heights when superimposed on one another.

-"Wave and Swell Heights" are measured from the crest to the trough (typically in feet or meters).
+Whether we are discussing "Waves, Swells, or Seas," wave heights are all measured the same: From the crest to the trough (typically in feet or meters).

 Significant Wave Height